christianbirchler-org/sdc-scissor/CONTRIBUTING.md

 # Contributing
+## Feature Request
-When contributing to this repository, please first discuss the change you wish to make via issue, or Slack/Discord channels.
+When contributing to this repository, please first discuss the change you wish to make in our Slack or Discord channels.
+If the feature request is approved then a new issue is oppened to keep track of the development of the featue.
+The issue should follow the provided `Feature` issue template.
+In case you want to implement the feature by yourself then you can do it by forking the repository and create a pull request to the `main` branch.
+A pull request is only accepted if it adheres to the pull request process and all checks of the CI pipeline have passed.

+### Pull Request Process
+1. Fork the SDC-Scissor repository
+2. Implement your feature
+3. Provide test implementations
+   - Unit tests
+   - Integration tests
+   - System tests
+4. Format your code with `poetry run black -C -l 120 .` command
+5. Open a pull request to SDC-Scissor's `main` branch
+6. Follow the instructions of the code reviewer

+## Bug Report
+In case you want to report a bug then open directly a new issue with the `Bug` issue template.
+Please fill all the sections in the provided template so that the resolvement of the bug can be done as efficient as possible.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

-## Pull Request Process
-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the documentation with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-3. The Pull Request will be merged when you have the approved review of the repository owner.

 ## Code of Conduct
 ### Our Pledge